 The audio interface operates in either Slave or Master mode, selectable using the MS control bit.
-In both Master and Slave modes DIN1/2/3 are always inputs to the WM8766 and DOUT is always an output.
+In both Master and Slave modes DIN1/2/3/4 are always inputs to the WM8768.
 The default is Slave mode.

-In Slave mode, LRCLK and BCLK are inputs to the WM8766 DIN1/2/3 and LRCLK are sampled by the WM8766 on the rising edge of BCLK.
+In Slave mode, LRCLK and BCLK are inputs to the WM8768 (Figure 9).
+DIN1/2/3/4 and LRCLK are sampled by the WM8768 on the rising edge of BCLK.

-By setting the control bit BCP the polarity of BCLK may be reversed so that DIN1/2/3 and LRCLK are sampled on the falling edge of BCLK and DOUT changes on the rising edge of BCLK
+By setting the control bit BCP the polarity of BCLK may be reversed so that DIN1/2/3/4 and LRCLK are sampled on the falling edge of BCLK .